UK Visa Documents Required

 - Visiting for Marriage/Civil Partnership;

-- Documents Not Required – such as driving licence, notarial certificates, business cards, photocopies of bank cards, credit card statements, evidence of car ownership, travel insurance, sponsor’s utility bills and council tax are not required to be submitted with the application.
+Such as driving licence, notarial certificates, business cards, photocopies of bank cards, credit card statements, evidence of car ownership, travel insurance, sponsor’s utility bills and council tax are not required to be submitted with the application.
 These documents are usually not considered during the assessment process, even if an applicant submits these with the application.

 The application along with the corroborative evidence is required to be assessed for making an appropriate decision i.e. either grant of a visa or a refusal decision.
 Here it is important to note that neither any written guarantee nor undertaking from an applicant is acceptable relating to the length of the stay.
 If there are doubts regarding the genuineness of the submitted evidence, then it could/would be verified at the source.